11 Holiday Things Gen X People Have Stopped Worrying About That Younger Generations Still Obsess Over

+I want to love the holiday season and Christmas time.
 I mean, I love the "spirit" of the season and what it stands for... in theory.
 But the materialistic, consumer-driven aspect of Christmas — that I can't stand.

-If you're still confused about why it's perfectly OK to hate Christmas (or you'd like some validation in knowing you're not the only one who feels that way), this list of reasons people should help you out.
+The pressure of the season is enormous, both externally and internally, for a multitude of reasons, and holiday stress is always present.
+If you're still confused about why it's perfectly okay to hate Christmas (or you'd like some validation in knowing you're not the only one who feels that way), this list of reasons people should help you out.

-1. Spending time with the in-laws is rough.
+1. Spending time with the in-laws is rough

+Pressure mounts about saying, doing, and wearing the right thing.
 The silent judgment from family is often deafening on both sides of this relationship, causing arguments that otherwise usually wouldn't exist.
+One study even states that 75% of couples clash with their in-laws.

-2. Family drama in all of its forms is maddening.
+2. Family drama in all of its forms is maddening

 Family you usually don't see (or don’t get along with) bring with them a host of social dynamics that many don't want to deal with, even for a short visit.
 If you haven't seen them or spoken to them since the last family get-together, chances are there is either no real connection with that person or else there's tension.